Mind-Benders/blog-content/page/about/index.md

             icon: user
 ---

-Mind Benders Club is new club at Thakur College Of Engineering & Technology (TCET).
-It was founded by Batch 1 Students (20-24) of AI&DS.
-The club activities are overseen by the department of Artificial Intelligence & Data Science (AI&DS).
+The Mind Benders Club is a student's club at Thakur College of Engineering & Technology (TCET) founded in 2022.
+The club is for individuals who are passionate about data science, machine learning, and other cutting-edge technologies.
+The club is dedicated to providing a platform for like-minded individuals to come together, share knowledge, and collaborate on projects.

-The Club was formed due to need of activities in-line with the requirements of the department and provide students with more hands-on approach for learning new tools & technology in more fun & interactive way.
+The club offers a variety of events and activities for members to participate in, including workshops, seminars, lectures, and hackathons.
+These events provide an opportunity for members to gain hands-on experience, learn from experts in the field, and share ideas with their peers.
+The club also has an online community where members can share resources, discuss industry trends, and connect with other like-minded individuals.

+Overall, this club is the perfect place for anyone who is passionate about data science and machine learning.
+With a dedicated community of enthusiasts, members will have access to a wealth of knowledge and resources to help them achieve their goals.

 ## Core 22-23